 You’re probably wondering by now how a mentor could EVER work.
 Well, when it comes to the web marketing world, a true high quality web marketing mentor is very difficult to find.
 I can tell you now that I have little interest in serving the role as a pro bono web marketing mentor.
-I am much more effective toward helping you get the results you’re looking for if you allow me to get more involved with your project.
-My focus is working with people that consider their business as a “real business” backed by an actual budget for marketing.
+I can be much more effective in helping you get the results you’re looking for if you’re paying me to work with you.
+YOU are more engaged and compelled to implementation if you’re paying for guidance.

 Short of one-on-one help, your other avenue is to participate as part of a group of advisors; a mastermind of sorts providing community and accountability.
 You can possibly get that type of community from finding an active Facebook group.
 Then, you can become friends with people in the group and offer accountability to others.
 Maybe a mentor will emerge from your accountability partners.

 You can do that for free on your own.
 Or, you can join OUR community at Here Next Year.
 Your first step is to join us as an Action Starter.
 There is no charge, and you will be provided with a free mini-course I developed to get you introduced to what I call the A.C.T.I.O.N.
 System, 6 steps to starting or expanding any business.

 From there, you can decide if you want to become part of our more interactive group sessions and accountability partners called A.C.T.I.O.N.
 TAKERS.
 Yep, there is a monthly charge for that level to assure you Take Action.
 I mean, be honest with yourself…if it was free would you really show up?

 After you and I get to know each other for a while in the A.C.T.I.O.N.
 Takers, then we can together decide if you are a good fit to become an A.C.T.I.O.N.
 MASTER.
 In that level, you and I would work very closely together for as many months or years as you would need.